chinmaysagade/reWizeNotes/linear_algebra.md

 Computer Science:  Ordered list of numbers (a record) (houses as 2-d vector of price and sq.footage).
 Mathematician:   Anything which can be added and scaled according to vector laws.

 In linear algebra: Vectors are always rooted at the origin.
+Origin is root of all vectors.
+The coordinates are written vertically [ 2/3 ]  to avoid confusing with a point like (2,3) .

 ### Eigen Vector
 Vector which when multiplied by the transformation matrix get's scaled by a constant factor.